Jann Mardenborough: Personal life

-Mardenborough was born in Darlington, to English footballer Steve Mardenborough during the three years his father played for Darlington F.C.
-He spent most of his childhood growing up in Cardiff, Wales.
+Mardenborough was born in Darlington to English footballer Steve Mardenborough during the three years his father played for Darlington F.C.
+He spent most of his childhood in Cardiff, Wales.

 Mardenborough is portrayed by Archie Madekwe in the 2023 racing film Gran Turismo.
-Mardenborough serves as a co-producer, stunt driver and consultant on the movie, which depicts his early career and personal life, and gave permission for the filmmakers to include his 2015 crash at the Nürburgring Nordschleife, which killed one spectator.
+Mardenborough serves as a co-producer, stunt driver and consultant on the movie, which depicts his early career and personal life.
+He gave permission for the filmmakers to include his 2015 crash at the Nürburgring Nordschleife, which killed one spectator.
 He felt it "would have been a disservice for the audience for that not to be in there".